 This page details the Player settings specific to iOS.
-For a description of general Player settings that apply to all platforms, see Player - General settings.
+For a description of the general Player settings, see Player settings.

 You can find documentation for the properties in the following sections: